|

 Week 5

-- Click on Filter -> Click on Geography ->
+• From the left hand screen: Click on Filter > then Click on Geography >

-- Select first box at top: ALL PRECINCTS
+• Select first box at top: [ ] All Voting Districts within...

-- When data table appears, to download, first select Transpose and then click Excel icon
+• When data table appears, to download, first click on the Transpose icon, data will shift, and then click Excel icon

 Week 6